 If this is you, you are used to dealing with challenges head on, and will give your all to find a solution, and get your life back.

 The irony here is this is the exact opposite of what the universe is trying to show you.
 It may seem crazy to you, but it’s actually okay to let go of the need to control every detail of your life.
 It is okay to ask for help and let yourself receive, let others show you they care, let the universe carry you for a while.
-It is okay to rest and flow and allow, to trust that even without your careful planning and calculated effort somehow work projects will get done, vacations will be fun, and other people will do what they need to do and learn what they need to learn in their own time.
+It is okay to rest and flow and allow, to trust that even without your careful planning and calculated effort somehow projects will get done, difficulties will resolve themselves, vacations will be fun, and other people will do what they need to do and learn what they need to learn in their own time.

 It is in fact when we surrender and let go—when we stop trying—that the miracle occurs.